Something Old, Something New

 With nearly three decades of meticulous ownership, Ottmar stepped aside to make way for his owner’s “dream” Porsche.
 In January 2019, he was listed for sale and I noticed the ad the same night.
 After a two-hour phone conversation, I knew that this would be the perfect replacement vehicle.
 I planned a trip down to the Island a couple days later and then went to go pick up Ottmar that following weekend.

 This marks the first vehicle in the collection with a turbo.
 The MC1 under-hood is a welcome change from the more relaxed and less-vocal NFs I’m most accustomed to.
 Not that I still don’t love my non-turbo large chassis cars – a little extra punch is just nice in certain situations.
-Less planning on merging and passing and more actual merging and passing… Pair that with a plush blue velour interior and a designated place to put my cassettes and I’m one happy guy.
+Less planning on merging and passing and more actual merging and passing… Pair that with my preferred blue velour interior and a designated place to put my cassettes and I’m one happy guy!

 Before you bemoan the fact that this isn’t a quattro, rare and oddball cars are always top priority here.
 Whether in 5000CS or later 200 form, the front-wheel drive turbo sedans were a lower-volume sales vehicle when compared to the 5000S lineup and more expensive CS turbo quattro variants.
 With the addition of a non-turbo 5000S quattro variant in 1987, Audi sold four times as many S vehicles compared to CS vehicles in general.

-To everyone’s surprise, the front-wheel drive turbo vehicles began as the S Turbo, a late availability 1984 model which ran through 1985.
+Side-rant alert: the front-wheel drive turbo vehicles began as the S Turbo, a late availability 1984 model which ran through 1985.
 I could go into pages worth of detail about this but I’ll try and summarize.
-For $5000 extra, you most notably received a 2.1L turbo, standard automatic transmission, 15″ wheels with upgraded brakes, and a unique interior with upgraded velour, unique hood, and center reflective taillight panel.
+For an additional $5000, you most notably received a 2.1L turbo producing 140HP, standard automatic transmission, 15″ aero wheels with upgraded brakes, and a unique interior with upgraded Savoy velour, unique hood, and center reflective taillight panel.
 For the 1986 model year, these vehicles were rebadged CS, given an updated 2.2L turbo, and added a couple more extras such as a 10-speaker system.
 Gone for all S and CS cars were the quad headlights – the CS vehicles received the “slim” headlights and the S cars retained larger, less sportier units.
 The automatic transmission became optional.

-Make no mistake: Not all 1986 CS cars are turbo.
+Make no mistake: Not all 1986 “CS” cars are turbo.
 The Commemorative Design 5000CS is badged as such, but is a regular 5000S with specific options and trim.
 This was also a switch-over period and some one-offs were bound to leave the factory with non-standard parts.

 Excluding drivetrain differences, CS-turbo cars came nearly as well-equipped as turbo quattros.
-From 1986-1988, leather, an automatic transmission, heated seats, ABS, and pearl white paint were the only options.
+From 1986-1988 leather upholstery, an automatic transmission, heated seats, ABS, and pearl white paint were the only options.

-From the moment I began my drive home with him, I intended to bring Ottmar back to like-new.
+From the moment I began my drive home with Ottmar, I intended to bring him back to like-new.
 That night I ordered parts from Audi Tradition and my other resources, and throughout the rest of the winter I embraced the cold garage and got to work.

 With progress on 4000S quattro Erlend halted for the remainder of the winter, Ottmar was responsible for getting me back into the swing of things.
 While I was still busy with physical therapy and doctors appointments from the accident most days, my nights were dedicated to going through all the normal T44Brian-esque processes of getting a car back to top condition.